hguzha/FHIR/docs/_1.1/02-installing/02-upgrading.md

 ### Upgrading to IBM FHIR Server Operator v1.1.0

-Starting with IBM FHIR Server Operator v1.1.0, the IBM FHIR Server configuration requires a separate datasource configuration from the fhir-server-config.json configuration file.

-Before upgrading to IBM FHIR Server Operator v1.1.0, set the IBM_FHIR_SERVER_DATASOURCE secret key as described in [Define IBM FHIR Server configuration](../creating).
+When upgrading to IBM FHIR Server Operator v1.1.0, the IBM_FHIR_SERVER_DATASOURCE and IBM_FHIR_SERVER_CONFIG must be created and updated.
+Until these secrets key is set, the IBM FHIR Server instance will not be functional.

+To update the existing secret IBM_FHIR_SERVER_CONFIG, please download the secret to a file - fhir-server-config.json:

+    1. remove `persistence/jdbc/enableProxyDatasource` from fhir-server-config.json
+    2. remove `persistence/jdbc/dataSourceJndiName` from fhir-server-config.json
+    3. remove `persistence/datasources/<dsid>/connectionProperties` from fhir-server-config.json

-Until the IBM_FHIR_SERVER_DATASOURCE secret key is set, the IBM FHIR Server instance will not be functional.
+Create a new datasource.xml per the create-configuration section in the IBM FHIR Server operator readme.

+There is no rollback from the upgrade and changes to the schema.